Wake Forest University: Other Winston-Salem campuses

-Located in the Ardmore neighborhood near downtown Winston-Salem, the Bowman Gray Campus is home to Atrium Health Wake Forest Baptist, which includes its teaching and research arm, Wake Forest School of Medicine, and its clinical enterprise, Atrium Health Wake Forest Baptist Health.
+Located in the Ardmore neighborhood near downtown Winston-Salem, the Bowman Gray Campus is home to Wake Forest School of Medicine, and its clinical enterprise, Atrium Health Wake Forest Baptist.
 With about 13,000 employees, the Medical Center is the largest employer in the Piedmont Triad Region, operating as an integrated health care system.
 Wake Downtown is located in the Wake Forest Innovation Quarter.
 The Graduate School of Arts & Science has some programs located in the Historic Brookstown in downtown Winston-Salem.

 Wake Forest purchased the Lawrence Joel Veterans Memorial Coliseum and 33 surrounding acres from the City of Winston-Salem on August 1, 2013.
 The Coliseum, which seats 14,407, has been the home of Wake Forest's men's and women's basketball teams since it opened in 1989.